OxAI-Safety-Hub/al-llm-experiments/scripts/labelling/README.md

 - `--dataset-name` : The name of the dataset you wish to train yourself on.

-- `--seed` : The seed to use for shuffling the dataset to create the subset to label.

 - `--num-labels` : The size of the subset to take from the dataset.

+- `--seed` : The seed to use for shuffling the dataset to create the subset to label. ***Default=42***

 You can then call the script from the console.
 For example, this will make a subset of size 10 from the rotten_tomatoes dataset for you to label.

 ```
-python scripts/labelling/label_training.py --dataset-name rotten_tomatoes --seed 42 --num-labels 10
+python scripts/labelling/label_training.py --dataset-name rotten_tomatoes --num-labels 10
 ```